liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/09-upgrading-to-elasticsearch_65.markdown

 [TOC levels=1-4]

-Elasticsearch 6.5.x is the default, most up-to-date supported version of Elasticsearch for @product-ver@.
-If you're upgrading @product@ and still running Elasticsearch 6.1, it's time to upgrade your Elasticsearch servers too.
+Elasticsearch 6.5.x is the default, most up-to-date supported version of Elasticsearch for @sharepoint-ver@.
+If you're upgrading @sharepoint@ and still running Elasticsearch 6.1, it's time to upgrade your Elasticsearch servers too.
 If you're setting up a new system and not already running a remote Elasticsearch 6.1.x server, follow the